MariusJG/MariusJG/README.md

 - 👀 I’m interested in Cyber Security and Web Development
 - 🌱 I’m currently learning everything that I can.
 - 💞️ I’m looking to collaborate with true and honest people.
-- 📫 How to reach me marius@cudrag.net
+- 📫 How to reach me Business e-mail: marius@cudrag.net / Personal e-mail: mariusjeang@gmail.com
 - 😄 Pronouns: Marius
 - ⚡ Fun fact: I am the rooster that came before the egg and the hen.